Skip to main content

 I've watched this play out in other industries.
 The big, established players don't lose to bigger companies.
 They lose to faster ones.
 Faster to estimate.
 Faster to mobilize.
 Faster to invoice.
 Faster to adapt when something goes wrong on a job.

 A $10 million company with real technology infrastructure will outperform a $50 million company running on spreadsheets and phone calls.
 Not in every situation — the bigger company still has resources and relationships.
-But on a level playing field, speed wins.
-Every time.
+But on a level playing field, the faster company wins consistently.
 And technology is the only thing that creates speed at scale.

 The decision

-Most won't.
-Most will keep doing what they're doing because it works today.
-And they're right — it does work today.
-The problem is that "today" has an expiration date, and by the time you realize it's expired, the cheetah is already gone.
+Most companies will keep doing what they're doing because it works today, and they're right — it does work today.
+The problem is that "works today" has an expiration date, and by the time margins start slipping, the companies that invested early are years ahead.